 - Select the “Add Pass/Fail” box

 - Please disregard the message that says “print and obtain necessary signatures to complete this process.”
 You do not need to do this.

-- Your request is then sent directly to the UAS office.
+- Your request is then sent directly to the BBA Advising Center.
 You will be notified by email whether or not your request has been approved.

 Please complete the online pass/fail form by the deadline.
 See the Registrar’s website for deadline information.